iltuoconsulenteit/DocCropper/README.md

 ## ▶️ Running DocCropper

 Use the included start scripts from the `scripts/` directory.
 When launched, they create a virtual environment if needed and install Python packages before starting DocCropper.
 The commands now show the installation progress so that errors are visible.
+If some packages fail to install, the scripts continue so the basic features remain usable.
 Keep these scripts inside the DocCropper installation folder or create a shortcut to them.
 If you want to run a script from anywhere, set the environment variable `DOCROPPER_HOME` to the installation path.